Albert Kostin: United States

 In the United States, he worked as an independent artist.
-He married Pauline (1896-?) and became the father of two sons: Abraham (1921-?) and Jesse (1925-2008).
+He married Pauline (1896-?) and became the father of two sons: Abraham (1921-?) and Jesse (1925–2008).
 Gradually his fame as an artist grew, as he participated in international group expositions with Friez, Kisling, Derain, Jacobi, Picasso, Braque, De Vlaminck, Utrillo and Dufy.
 His art developed to a new form of abstraction, noted and appreciated both by art critics as well as galleries.
 At the end of the 1940s, he was offered several solo-exhibitions.
 In the second half of the 20th century, although he was still active as a painter, he was no longer interested in exhibiting his paintings.
 He gave away most of his work.
 He moved to Los Angeles, where he died in 1984.

 Work

 During his stay in Paris between 1912 and 1918, Kostin made a series of table-compositions, influenced by Pablo Picasso, George Braque and the group of Montparnasse painters (Le Fauconnier, Leger and Metzinger).
 These table compositions are characterized by a new geometry, vivid and transparent colors and spatial effects.

 In the 1930s, he worked in the US with Georgia O'Keeffe, Milton Avery and Stuart Davis, painting a series of luminist landscapes.
 In the 1940s, when his paintings were shown in major New York Galleries, his work developed to abstract color compositions (“More or less influenced by Graham Vivian Sutherland” The New Yorker, May 1949) and later to a subtile form of action-painting.
 By then, he was influenced by and worked with Jackson Pollock.
-The painting “Yellow and red abstraction”(1950), is considered to be one of the highlights of their collaboration.